noahschuette/videogen-with-diffusion/README.md

-# videogen-with-diffusion
+# Video Generation with Diffusion Models
-Bachelor Thesis: Video Generation with Diffusion Models
+Repository for my Bachelor Thesis